nominolo/scion/README.markdown

       (scion-flycheck-on-save 1))

     (add-hook 'haskell-mode-hook 'my-haskell-hook)

 Scion mode needs to communicate with the external server.
-You can start the server manually on the command line and then use

-    M-x scion-connect

-to connect to that server.
-However, most of the time it will be more convenient to start the server from within Emacs:

-    M-x scion
+By default it will automatically start the server when needed.
+See "Manually Connecting to Scion" below for how to connect to the server manually.

 The scion server process inherits the environment variables from the Emacs process.
 Depending on your system this may be different than